Frequently Asked Questions:

 Q: Where do you do your testing?

 A: Our drive-up rapid antigen and PCR testing is done at the Masonic Lodge building, located at 2531 N. Scottsdale Rd, Scottsdale AZ 85257.
-Antibody testing is done on Tuesdays and Thursdays in our travel clinic office at 14300 N Northsight Blvd suite 101, Scottsdale 85260.
+Antibody testing and testing for travel may be available on Tuesdays in our travel clinic office at 14300 N Northsight Blvd suite 102, Scottsdale 85260.
+Please call to confirm our appointment availability

 Q: How much does a test cost?